 - Breastfeeding is easy because it’s natural.

 It’s very common for new mothers to have troubles with breastfeeding.
 The entire field of lactation consultants exists because women need help and support with this “natural” process.
 Breastfeeding can be difficult and sometimes painful, and many women need help to be able to breastfeed their babies.
-Some women are unable to breastfeed for a variety of reasons, and this does not make them less loving or nurturing as mothers.
-Breastfeeding is only one of the many ways a mother can take good care of her child, and being able to breastfeed easily has no connection with whether or not a woman is a good mother.
+Some women are unable to or choose not to breastfeed for a variety of reasons, and this does not make them less loving or nurturing as mothers.
+Breastfeeding is only one of the many ways a mother can take good care of her child.
+Being able to breastfeed easily has no connection with whether or not a woman is a good mother.

 - Being a mother is easy because it’s natural.